awsdocs/amazon-appstream2-developer-guide/doc_source/base-image-version-history.md

-# Amazon AppStream 2\.0 Windows Image Version History<a name="base-image-version-history"></a>
+# AppStream 2\.0 Base Image Version History<a name="base-image-version-history"></a>

 AWS publishes base images to help you create images that include your own applications\.
 Base images include the latest Windows operating system and the AppStream 2\.0 agent software\.
-For information about the latest AppStream 2\.0 software, see [Amazon AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For information about the latest AppStream 2\.0 software, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.

 The following are the latest images:
 + **Base** — Base\-Image\-Builder\-06\-12\-2018